 This is however an approximate number because both times I visited there, I paid a different entrance fee.
 So it may change at the time of your visit but will be under Rs.
 50 per person.

 Best Time to Visit Pari Mahal

 The best time to visit Pari Mahal is in the evening, at the time of sunset.
 The view you get in the late hours is simply amazing.

 You can visit during the day as well but then you will just see the garden and the lake in the front.
 The view will still be good but it will be better in the evening.

 Pari Mahal is one of my favorite spots for photography in Srinagar.
 The pictures that you will get here at dusk will be among your best from the trip.
 It is also a good place for Macro Photography of flowers.

 I know this one is not so good or even an example of Macro photography but I posted it just to give you an idea.

 You just need to make sure that you come here in the late hours.
 During the day, the sun will be harsh and there will be a lot of haze on Dal lake that will just ruin the pictures.

 I hope the information above Pari Mahal Srinagar was of help.
-If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.